Click on the video and drag your mouse to view the full 360 degree image. Mobile device users will be redirected to the YouTube app.

-360° video is a video format in which the camera captures a full sphere of video, so your audience can look up, down, and turn around in a circle, allowing them to feel immersed in the environment the video is showing them.
+360-degree video is a video format in which the camera captures a full sphere of video, so the audience can look up, down, and turn around in a circle, allowing them to feel immersed in the environment the video is showing them.
 360° videos are best viewed in a VR headset, like an Oculus Rift or Go, or a Google Cardboard, which is an inexpensive solution that utilizes your smartphone to create a viewer.
 However, they can also be explored on a smartphone or even on a computer by swiping or scrolling around.
 This emerging video format is great for transporting your audience to a scene in which there is a lot going on, and where they can look around them and follow different pieces of action or even different storylines.

 While studying abroad in Sicily, students visit, experience, and research archaeological sites.
-Open Lab helps them move beyond a simple research paper, creating a 360° video to invite their audience immersively into their experience.
+Open Lab helps them move beyond a simple research paper, creating a 360-degree video to invite their audience immersively into their experience.
 While producing an engaging educational resource to share, the students learn to think spatially and develop production skills in a cutting-edge medium.

 To read more about this project, visit the Pittwire article “Teaching Center Helps Students in Sicily Create 360-degree Tours of Archaeological Sites.”

 - Best practices for 360-degree video production via Wistia.com

 - VIRB phone app

 - VIRB Edit: free downloadable 360-degree video editing application